MellieDee/codeQuiz/README.md

 ## Purpose
 ***
 To develop a timed multiple-choice coding quiz which features dynamically updated HTML & CSS powered by JavaScript.
-It will run in the browser and have a clean plished, responsive user interface.
+It will run in the browser and have a clean polished, responsive user interface.

 &nbsp;